David Artell: Crewe Alexandra

-In June 2010, Artell signed a two-year contract with Crewe Alexandra after joining on a free transfer.
-He said that the chance to work closely with manager Dario Gradi excited him, and that Gradi's status as a renowned coach convinced him to join the club.
-Artell was immediately appointed as co-captain, alongside Lee Bell and Ashley Westwood.
-In March 2011, he had a minor bust-up with Gradi after he was substituted during a home win over Chesterfield.
+In June 2010, Artell joined League Two side Crewe Alexandra on a free transfer, penning a two-year contract.
+He said he was excited at the chance to work closely with manager Dario Gradi, whose status as a renowned coach further compelled him to join the club.
+Immediately after joining the club, Artell was appointed co-captain alongside Lee Bell and Ashley Westwood.
+In March 2011, he had a minor bust-up with Gradi after being substituted during a home win against Chesterfield, but the issue was later resolved.

-He missed two months of the start of the 2011–12 season with a hamstring injury.
-In December 2011, new manager Steve Davis reinstalled him as the club's captain.
-However, the next month he was sent off for a "dangerous tackle" on Barnet's Izale McLeod.
-In February, he had an on-the-pitch row with goalkeeper Steve Phillips; Phillips was booked for the row – it was the second time in the campaign that the goalkeeper had on-the-pitch row with a teammate.
-Artell was nominated for the League Two Player of the Month award in March 2012, but lost out to Torquay United's Lee Mansell.
-Artell captained the "Railwaymen" to victory over Cheltenham Town in the play-off final at Wembley.
-Despite this he was released from the club just five days later.
+A hamstring injury kept Artell out of the first couple of months of the 2011–12 season.
+In December 2011, he was named Crewe's sole captain by new manager Steve Davis.
+The following month, he was sent off for a "dangerous tackle" on Barnet's Izale McLeod in a 2–0 defeat.
+In February 2012, Artell had an on-the-pitch row with goalkeeper teammate Steve Phillips; Phillips was booked for the row – it was the second time that season that the goalkeeper was involved in an on-the-pitch row with a teammate.
+The following month, in March 2012, Artell was nominated for League Two Player of the Month, but was beaten to the award by Torquay United's Lee Mansell.
+On 27 May 2012, Artell captained Crewe to a 2–0 victory against Cheltenham Town in the League Two play-off final at Wembley Stadium, helping to secure their promotion to League One.
+Despite this, he was released by the club just five days later.

 "The young lads come with all sorts of problems about Facebook and Twitter that I haven't got a clue about.
 But, on football matters, I'm happy to talk to them until the cows come home."

-— Artell speaking about his time as the captain at the Alexandra Stadium.
+— Artell speaking about his time as captain at the Alexandra Stadium.